• Skip to primary navigation

 Both lentils are healthy and rich in nutrients, however, when compared, yellow lentils are considered to be healthier than red lentils.

-Have made this lemony yellow lentil soup?
-Yes? then please take a moment to leave a comment and /or a rating below.
-This will make me super happy and motivate me to create more good content for you! xx Padma
+If you have made this yellow lentil soup, please take a moment to leave a comment and a rating below.
+This will make me super happy and motivate me to create more good content for you!
+You can also engage with me on Twitter, Facebook, and Instagram xx Padma

 📖 Recipe